CHAPTER 3

 3. “Administrator” means a City of Renton department administrator or designee.

-4. “Calls for service” means calls to 911, including but not limited to Valley Communications, and/or calls directly to the Renton Police Department or one of its officers.
-Calls for service, as that term is used in the definition of “chronic nuisance premises,” does not include incidents that are unrelated to the premises, its resident(s), owner(s), or guests, or calls for general information.
+4. “Calls for service” means calls or communications to 911, including but not limited to Valley Communications, and/or calls or communications directly to the Renton Police Department or one of its officers, or the viewing of an offense by an officer.
+Calls for service, as that term is used in the definition of “chronic nuisance premises,” does not include incidents that have no nexus to or that are unrelated to the chronic nuisance premises, its resident(s), owner(s), guests, patrons, or calls for general information.
+(Ord.
+5752, 2-9-15)

 5. “Chronic nuisance premises”:

 i.
-Six (6) or more calls for service occur or exist during any sixty (60)-day period; or
+Six (6) or more calls for service during any sixty (60)-day period; or

 ii.
-Ten (10) or more calls for service occur or exist during any one hundred and eighty (180)-day period; or
+Ten (10) or more calls for service during any one hundred and eighty (180)-day period; or

 iii.
-Fourteen (14) or more calls for service occur or exist during any twelve (12)-month period;
+Fourteen (14) or more calls for service during any twelve (12)-month period;

 7. “Code Compliance Inspector” (CCI) or “Code Enforcement Officer” (CCO) means any person authorized by an Administrator to investigate or inspect for code violations.